Leinster Lightning: History

-In 2013, Cricket Ireland formed the three-day Interprovincial Championship, Cup and Trophy featuring teams from Leinster, the NCU and the North West.
+In 2013, Cricket Ireland formed the three-day Interprovincial Championship, Cup and Trophy, featuring teams from Leinster, the NCU and the North West.
 The Leinster team is known as Leinster Lightning.

-In January 2015, Ted Williamson was announced as the new head coach, taking over at the helm from Trent Johnston.
+In January 2015, Ted Williamson was announced as the new head coach, taking over from Trent Johnston.
 Under his coaching, Leinster Lightning took a clean-sweep of trophies in the 2015 and 2016 seasons before he stepped down from the position.

 Up to and including the 2016 Inter-Provincial Championship, the matches were not given first-class status.
 However, at an International Cricket Council meeting in October 2016, first-class status was awarded to all future matches.

-In 2019, Nigel Jones was appointed to the role of Head Coach and Pathway Manager.
+In 2019, Nigel Jones was appointed Head Coach and Pathway Manager.
 Following the 2019 season the Inter-Provincial Championship was suspended due to the COVID-19 pandemic and had not yet returned as of October 2025.

 In the history of the Inter-provincial series, Lightning have won 22 of the available 29 trophies.

 2023 was the first season in which the team failed to win at least one competition.